-- If you close multiple companies to the same retained earnings account: - The companies must have the same fiscal date pattern. - You must use a single version that selects all of the companies that are being closed together. - For data sequence, the sequence must be by fiscal year, company, and ledger type; do not change it.
+- For data selection, enter the company and fiscal year.
+Do not specify any other data selection. - If you close multiple companies to the same retained earnings account: - The companies must have the same fiscal date pattern. - You must use a single version that selects all of the companies that are being closed together. - For data sequence, the sequence must be by fiscal year, company, and ledger type; do not change it.

-Setting Processing Options for Annual Close (R098201)
+43.3.4 Setting Processing Options for Annual Close (R098201)